How to care for your chickens when you're on vacation: 7 simple steps.

 They happen, and the last thing you want is panic phone calls while you're away.
 So be prepared.

-• Check your coop thoroughly for predator-type entrances.
+• Check your coop thoroughly for predator-type entrances before you go.
 Fix any breaches in fencing, block even the tiniest holes in the coop.
 You don't want your sitters having to deal with rodents.

-• Leave the name, contact number and address of your preferred veterinarian.
+• Leave the name, contact number and address of your preferred veterinarian (my download includes this information).

 • Have an emergency pack (including Vetericyn which you should never be without!) and explain to your sitter how to use whatever's in it.

 • Unless you're very sure of your sitter's ability to care for them, don't leave anyone in charge of hatching eggs or very young chicks.
-Too much can go very badly wrong.
+Too much can go wrong.

 • Finally, make sure your sitters know that if a chicken dies or is killed, it's not the end of the world (although they and you might feel like it is).
 You may want them to come again and if you make a big deal of it, they won't.